Reverse Clever Dripper (Hoffmann Method)

 - Pour in 1 cup Water.1 cup Water

-- Add 3-3 ½ tablespoon Coffee beansof medium-coarse ground coffee to the water-filled Clever Dripper.3-3 ½ tablespoon Coffee beans
+- Add 3-3 ½ tbsp Coffee beansof medium-coarse ground coffee to the water-filled Clever Dripper.3-3 ½ tbsp Coffee beans

 - Stir gently to fully saturate the coffee bed.